noahgibbs/madscience/README.md

 MySQL (or optional PostgreSQL)
 Optional-but-tested Redis, MemCacheD and other support

+This isn't everything, of course.

 ## Which Tools Aren't Happening?

 To pick some popular ones:

 * Ansible, SaltStack
 * rbenv, chruby (on the guest VM)
-*

-These are all tools that require extensive changes to the guest VM.
+These are tools that require extensive changes to the guest VM.
 Since it's very difficult to keep a big constellation of tools tested, that messes up a lot of the point of this code.
 "Opinionated" is important.

-With that said, we do allow a few specific variations:
+We do allow a few specific variations and a lot of additions:

 * Postgres rather than MySQL
 * Adding simple cookbooks, including MemCacheD and Redis
+* Storage like MongoDB that is added to MySQL/Postgres rather than replacing

 Additions are, in general, much more okay than substitutions.
 It's substitutions where you're most likely to see conflicts.

+You can also use services that are handled externally and/or by the app, such as:

+* Metrics and monitoring like PingDom or Dead Man's Snitch
+* Email via MailGun, SendGrid, Mandrill, etc.
+* External logging via Loglly, AppSumo, etc.

+You can also configure *more* nodes.
+Nothing stops you from configuring, say, a multi-node Cassandra cluster via Chef because it doesn't interact much with the Rails application server.
+Instead, you'll configure Cassandra as normal via Chef on different hosts than the Rails server.
+You can configure those nodes via the top-level JSON files or completely separately.

+One strength of MadScience is that it doesn't get in your way when you migrate off it.
+You can start with Chef simply until you need more power.
+Then you just use Chef like the big companies do by "scraping off" the top layer of JSON.

 ## Why Not Docker?